Multiply/iron-router-progress/README.md

 		disableProgressTick : true
 ```

+### Disable progress for specific routes
-If there's specific routes, that you don't want to have a progress bar for at all, you can do
+If there's specific routes, that you don't want to have a progress bar for at all, you can do:
 ```coffee
 Router.map ->
 	@route 'home',